francescoo22/masters-thesis/chapters/3-Related-Work.typ

 On the other hand, having a *shared* reference does not provide any guarantee on the uniqueness of that reference.
 Finally the object referred to by a *borrowed* parameter may not be returned from a procedure, assigned to a field or passed as an owned (that is, not borrowed) actual parameter.

-=== Latte
+#v(1em)

-Zimmerman et al. @zimmerman2023latte propose an approach to reduce both the volume of annotations and the complexity of invariants necessary for reasoning about aliasing in an object-oriented language with mutation.
+Latte @zimmerman2023latte proposes an approach to reduce both the volume of annotations and the complexity of invariants necessary for reasoning about aliasing in an object-oriented language with mutation.

 The system requires few annotations to be provided by the user:
 - *unique* or *shared* for object ﬁelds and return types.